idelamaza/idelamaza.github.io/_posts/2019-12-05-Data-Science-Bowl-2019.md

 #### Assessment-related features

 In order to provide the model with information regarding the difficulty of the assessment whose outcome has to be predicted, we compute both the mean and the median ``accuracy`` (continuous variable showing the percent of correct answers, different from the ``accuracy_group``) as well as the mean and the median ``accuracy_group`` (discrete labels from 0 to 4 as it has been explained before).
-Even if they might be correlated, the optimization-based models that we use are not to be affected by this issue, and the metric that better describes the correlation between the difficulty of the assessment and the performance of the children will be used for the prediction process.
+Even if they might be correlated, the optimization-based models that we use are not affected by this issue, and the metric that better describes the correlation between the difficulty of the assessment and the performance of the children will be automatically selected by the model.

 As shown in Figure 3, some assessments are clearly easier than others.
 Therefore, we include both the assessment ``title`` and the ``world`` it belongs to (related to length, capacity or weight questions) as one-hot-encoded features.
 The latter is meant to provide some information on the type of questions the user is going to face, allowing the model to detect certain user profiles that are better at questions related with weight than at assessments covering capacity concepts, for example.